PyCQA/autoflake/README.md

                         remove all unused imports (not just those from the standard library) --ignore-init-module-imports
-                        exclude __init__.py when removing unused imports --ignore-pass-statements
+                        exclude __init__.py when removing unused imports --remove-duplicate-keys
-                        keep all `pass` statements --ignore-pass-after-docstring
-                        keep `pass` statements after a new line ending on """ --remove-duplicate-keys
                         remove all duplicate keys in objects --remove-unused-variables
                         remove unused variables
   --remove-rhs-for-unused-variables
+                        remove RHS of statements when removing unused variables (unsafe) --ignore-pass-statements
+                        ignore all pass statements --ignore-pass-after-docstring
-                        remove RHS of statements when removing unused variables (unsafe) --version             show program's version number and exit --quiet               Suppress output if there are no issues -v, --verbose         print more verbose logs (you can repeat `-v` to make it more verbose) --stdin-display-name STDIN_DISPLAY_NAME
+                        ignore pass statements after a newline ending on '"""' --version             show program's version number and exit --quiet               Suppress output if there are no issues -v, --verbose         print more verbose logs (you can repeat `-v` to make it more verbose) --stdin-display-name STDIN_DISPLAY_NAME
-                        the name used when processing input from stdin --config CONFIG_FILE
-                        Explicitly set the config file instead of auto determining based on file location -i, --in-place        make changes to files instead of printing diffs -s, --stdout          print changed text to stdout. defaults to true when formatting stdin, or to false otherwise
+                        the name used when processing input from stdin --config CONFIG_FILE  Explicitly set the config file instead of auto determining based on file location -i, --in-place        make changes to files instead of printing diffs -s, --stdout          print changed text to stdout. defaults to true when formatting stdin, or to false otherwise
 ```